Bairdy999/elastic-data-mesh/README.md

 ## Prerequisites - Docker VM
 > [!NOTE]
-> Ubuntu 24.04 LTS is used to run Docker and the Elasticsearch data mesh clusters but feel free to use a Linux flavour of your choice that supports Docker
+> Ubuntu 24.04 LTS is used here to run Docker and the Elasticsearch data mesh clusters but feel free to use a Linux flavour of your choice that supports Docker

 Create a VM with the following specs:
 - OS: Ubuntu 24.04 LTS